 Dorothy Canfield Fisher Award Conference

-2013 Dorothy Canfield Fisher Conference
+2014 Dorothy Canfield Fisher Conference

-Friday, May 3, 2013
+Friday, May 2, 2014

-8:30 - 3:00 p.m. at the Lake Morey Resort, Fairlee, VT
+8:30 - 3:00 p.m. at the Stoweflake Resort, Stowe, VT

-Registration Deadline: Friday, April 19, 2013
+Registration Deadline: Friday, April 18, 2014

-Conference Scholarship Application (Word) *Deadline March 29, 2013*
+Conference Scholarship Application (Word) *Deadline March 28, 2014*

-Conference Scholarship Application (PDF) *Deadline March 29, 2013*
+Conference Scholarship Application (PDF) *Deadline March 28, 2014*

-Introducing the New DCF List (The DCF Committee) - Come hear about the books on the 2013-14 DCF list from committee members.
+- Introducing the New DCF List (The DCF Committee) - Come hear about the books on the 2014-15 DCF list from committee members.
 Find out what the book review handout doesn’t cover!

 - Introducing the New DCF List (The DCF Committee) - Repeat of Workshop # 1.

 - Going Beyond “This book is good”: Turning Students Into Book Reviewers (Stacy Holbrook) - Book reviewing can help students take an analytical look at what they are reading, while providing thoughtful recommendations to their peers.
 Stacy will show you resources to get students involved in book reviewing in the classroom or school, and for publication.
-Stacy Holbrook is a book reviewer for VOYA (Voice of Youth Advocates) and the K-8 librarian at Barstow Memorial School in Chittenden.
+Stacy Holbrook is a book reviewer for VOYA (Voice of Youth Advocates), Library Media Connection, and VTLIB; she is the librarian at Barstow Memorial School in Chittenden.